Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Conclusion

 \section{Conclusion}

-We theoretically established the relationship of normalized second-order correlation functions between the object plane and image plane in a single-lens incoherent imaging system, thereby enabling theoretical prediction of the bunching peak value at the image plane.
-Furthermore, an efficient evaluation method for bunching peak values is proposed using a single-frame speckle pattern, which is then applied to subsequent experimental measurements.
-Experimentally, both chaotic speckle and sparse pattern based on GS-CGH are employed to validate the theoretical analysis.
-Here, a super-bunching effect with $g^{(2)}(0)=39.77$ is realized by holographic projection in which the target pattern is artificially designed sparse pattern.
-Additionally, we demonstrate that the speckle noise of holographic projection increases the the $g^{(2)}(0)$ peak value of HBT effect.
+We theoretically derive analytical formulas for the normalized second-order correlation functions on the holographic projection plane using statistical theory, thereby enabling the theoretical prediction of the bunching peak value.
+Furthermore, an efficient evaluation method for the bunching peak value is proposed and verified using a single-frame intensity pattern.
+Experimentally, both Rayleigh speckle and sparse patterns generated via GS-CGH are employed to validate the theoretical results and demonstrate active control over the peak value of the HBT effect.
+Notably, a super-bunching effect with $g^{(2)}(0)=39.77$ is realized via holographic projection.
+Additionally, we find that the coherent speckle noise contributes to enhancing $g_{\text{P}}^{(2)}(0)$ of the projection pattern.
+Finally, we outline several key approaches for controlling $g_{\text{P}}^{(2)}(0)$ within holographic projection schemes employing coherent illumination.